All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - All-Loving Heroine: She inherited this from her mother.
-She knew who her mother's murderer was and she kept it to herself for 10 years, to honor her mother's last wish to bear no ill will against her killer, and prevent the others looking for vengeance.
+She knew who her mother's murderer was and she kept it to herself for 10 years, to honor her mother's last wish to bear no ill will against her killer, and prevent the others from seeking vengeance.
 However, this takes an even more disturbing twist when we find out that the one who killed Otohime was not one of the humans she was trying to make peace with, but a Fish-man who was sick and tired of this very quality.

 - Badass Pacifist: She may not have any fighting skills (that she's aware of, anyway), but it still takes guts to brave herself against a gigantic projectile that's coming at her and try to lure it out of her island so its citizens could be safe.

-- Boobs of Steel: Seemingly averted until you realize that she's the modern incarnation of the Ancient Weapon Poseidon and possesses the power to control Sea Kings and possibly use them to tear islands apart - fitting considering she has one of the largest pairs in the series.
+- Boobs of Steel: Seemingly averted until you realize that she's the modern incarnation of the Ancient Weapon Poseidon and possesses the power to control Sea Kings and possibly use them to tear islands apart — fitting, considering she has one of the largest pairs in the series.